adam-zhang-lcps/papers/coffee-filter-drag.typ

     and $R^2$ in @trendlines.
 + Plot mass vs. terminal velocity squared.
 Fit a linear trendline, and record the slope and $R^2$ in @trendlines.

+#figure(
+    image("assets/coffee-filter-vernier-screenshot.png", width: 70%),
+    caption: [Example of Selecting and Fitting a Linear Trendline to Find Terminal Velocity], ) <vernier-example>

 = Results
 == Data